swissup/swissup.github.io/m2/argento/customization/custom-fonts.md

         font-family: 'Quicksand',sans-serif;
     }
     ```
 8. That's it!
-Your tricky font is visible now.
+Your new font is visible now.

 ##### Next up